 Change class: Use the dropdown in the modal to change the current class of an instance.
 Note that you can only switch within classes of the same annotation type, i.e. you cannot switch from a bounding box to a polygon.

 Dynamic classifications: Use dynamic classifications to attach temporally sensitive attributes to objects in a video or image sequence.
-For example, annotate invisible and heavily occluded objects to help models perceive object occlusions in videos.
-Use this interface to launch the dynamic classifications editor which allows to create and edit ranges of dynamic classification on this object.
+For example, annotate heavily occluded objects to help models perceive object occlusions in videos.
+Use this interface to launch the dynamic classifications editor which allows to create, edit, and delete ranges of dynamic classification on this object.

 Delete object: Delete an object from a single frame or a range of frames.
 To delete labels between frame ranges, move the frame slider to the desired frames, or input the From and To (exclusive) values in the relevant form.
 Delete actions are recorded in the User activity log.
 You can view the deleted objects in the Activity reports.